doctrineum/doctrineum-scalar/README.md

 }
 ```

-*note: the type has the same name as the Enum class itself, but its just a string; you can change it at child class anytime; see EnumType::TYPE constant*
+*note: the type has the same name as the Enum class itself, but its just a string; you can change it at child class anytime; see EnumType::getTypeName()*

 #### <span id="understand_the_basics">Understand the basics</span>
 There are two roles - the factory and the value.